DomenicBianchi01/CIS2750-A3/README.md

 	.a(action="filename",name="...",value="...",size=<width>x<height>)

-where `filename` is the file name of the action for the form, `name` is the ID to link the form and text are, `value` is the default text displaying in the text area, and "size" is the dimensions of the text area.
+where `filename` is the file name of the action for the form, `name` is the ID to link the form and text are, `value` is the default text displaying in the text area, and `size` is the dimensions of the text area.

 k - adds a break tag (`<br>`)